RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 **Note** : When the account is not linked to any other organizations than only you can see the "Assign O.U" option.

 Research Gateway works in conjunction with AWS Service Catalog.
 To synchronize the Service Catalog to your project, select the Product Sync option.
 Click on the “Sync Now” button.
-Once the synchronization is complete you should see the “Sync completed” message.
+Once the synchronization is started you should see the “Sync Started” message.

 .. image:: images/sync1.png

 .. image:: images/sync2.png

+**Note**: The "Sync Now" option can get the products from the shared, local, account and organization level portfolio.

 .. _`Adding a new project`: